|- candidate number||14510|

 The aim of the present study is to test the effects of VIPP-FC.
 If this intervention will be effective in enhancing the sensitivity of the parents and their sensitive disciplining towards the child, it should be implemented widely in foster care.
 The VIPP-FC intervention could thereby improve the mental wellbeing of the parents and their foster child.

 The study design will be a RCT with an experimental- and a control condition.
-Families with a new foster child ( from age 1 to 5 years) will be recruited within one to two months after placement of the child within the foster family.
+Families with a new foster child ( from age 1 to 6 years) will be recruited within one to two months after placement of the child within the foster family.
 Only after receiving fully signed informed consent from the parents and/or legal guardian will the families be included into the study.
-No later than one month after inclusion, an baseline assessment will be conducted in which the quality of the foster parent – child interaction will be measured, a mapping of the characteristics of child and parent and physiologic measurements in the form of saliva swabs.
+No later than one month after inclusion, an baseline assessment will be conducted in which the quality of the foster parent – child interaction will be measured, a mapping of the characteristics of child and parent and physiologic measurements in the form of saliva swabs and the collection of lock of hair.
 After the baseline measure, families will be randomly assigned to either the control or intervention condition.
 In the control condition, families will receive care as usual.
-The VIPP-FC condition will contain the intervention that will last for approximately 3,5 months.
-After the intervention, or after 3,5 months ‘care as usual’, a effect measure will take place.
+The VIPP-FC condition will receive the intervention that will last for approximately 3-4 months.
+After the intervention, or after 3-5 months ‘care as usual’, a effect measure will take place.
 Two months after the post-study assessment there will be a follow-up measurement.

 |- Main changes (audit trail)|